apache/samza/docs/startup/quick-start/versioned/index.md

 {% endhighlight %}

 The application will output to a Kafka topic named "word-count-output".
-Let’s fire up a Kafka consumer to read from this topic:
+We will now fire up a Kafka consumer to read from this topic:

 {% highlight bash %}
 >  ./deploy/kafka/bin/kafka-console-consumer.sh --topic word-count-output --zookeeper localhost:2181 --from-beginning